mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 Skills to Bypass:Skills to Bypass: Athletics (Endurance), Sensors, Stealth Task Difficulty:Task Difficulty: Difficult (–2 DM)

-IR MOTION TRACKER PYLON – TL 10 Scanning an area of over 100 metres for anything in the Infra-red spectrum moving more than a single metre every thirty seconds, these electronic devices are planted over open territory.
+IR MOTION TRACKER PYLON – TL 10 Scanning an area of over 100 meters for anything in the Infra-red spectrum moving more than a single meter every thirty seconds, these electronic devices are planted over open territory.

 Skills to Bypass:Skills to Bypass: Athletics (Endurance), Sensors, Stealth Task Difficulty:Task Difficulty: Difficult (–2 DM)